UK air quality check by postcode

 What are Clean Air Zones?

 Clean Air Zones charge vehicles that don't meet emission standards to enter designated city-centre areas.
-In England, operating zones include Bath, Birmingham, Bradford, Bristol, Portsmouth, Sheffield, and Tyneside.
-London runs its own Ultra Low Emission Zone, which now covers almost all of Greater London.
-Scotland has Low Emission Zones in Glasgow, Edinburgh, Dundee, and Aberdeen.
+In England, zones operate in Bath, Birmingham, Bradford, Bristol, Portsmouth, Sheffield and Tyneside.
+London runs its own Ultra Low Emission Zone covering almost all of Greater London.
+Scotland operates Low Emission Zones in Glasgow, Edinburgh, Dundee and Aberdeen.
 Wales does not currently have charging zones.

 How does air quality change through the year?